erikdubois/AntergosGnome/README.md

 # AntergosGnome

-Antergos with the latest gnome edition
+Antergos with the latest gnome edition.

 This is my configuration for Gnome to be used on the Antergos distribution.